AdobeDocs/audience-manager.en/help/using/features/audience-marketplace/marketplace-data-buyers/marketplace-data-buyers.md

 To see the full list of similar traits, click the number in the **[!UICONTROL Similar Traits]** column.

+>[!NOTE]
+>
+> Audience Marketplace displays the top 500 similar trait results from across the data feeds.

 Watch the video below for a full overview of how to find similar traits.

 >[!VIDEO](https://video.tv.adobe.com/v/29370/)